 - For a worst case scenario, it provides breathing space to make arrangements to exit the business without the need to be forced into a fire sale position.

 How does this work for a partnership or where there are two or more working owners or directors?

 - In the case of a 50-50 partnership where the fixed costs are apportioned equally between the two partners, each partner can insure 100% of their portion of those costs.

 Even though these expenses appear in the accounts of the business, they may be enhancing the lifestyle of the business owner to a percentage and as such the calculations can be adjusted accordingly.
 For example;

-How would you pay these business expenses if you couldn’t work?
+How would you afford to pay these business expenses if you couldn’t work?

-|Rent, rates, taxes and insurance on your premises||✗||✗||✓|
+|Rent, property rates, taxes and insurance on your premises||✗||✗||✓|